giellalt/speech-sme/docs/linguistics/MorphophonologicalRules.md

 Possible tags:

-- Stem class: contracted verbs are always QIII: besset.inf: /pes:seht/ vs besset.1pl.present: /peesseht/ - beassat
+- Stem class: contracted verbs are always QIII:
+    - *besset.inf*: `/pes:seht/` vs *besset.1pl.present*: `/peesseht/` - *beassat*
   This means verbs with-e, -o or -á in the latus.
   Note that this means only when the centre is a geminate.
 Words like *málet* are obviously QI.
 - Passive formation: o-passives are always QIII borrot.inf: /por:roht/ vs borrot.1pl.imp: /porroht/
 gullot. inf /kul:loht/ vs gullot.1pl.imp: /kulloht/
 borrojuvvot: /por:rojuv:voht/
 This is just a special case of the stem class rule.
 - Present participle: Present participles are always QIII borri.PrsPrc: /por:rii/
 - Imperative: 1du and 2du are always QIII: borru: /por:ruu/ borri: /por:rii/

--Contracted nouns, QIII everywhere, except nominative singular and essive: sullo /sul:lo/.
+- Contracted nouns, QIII everywhere, except nominative singular and essive: sullo /sul:lo/.

 Problems: Nouns and verbs with QIII strong grade, such as *vuoššat* and *golli*